MaartenGr/BERTopic/README.md

 5. [Weight](https://maartengr.github.io/BERTopic/getting_started/ctfidf/ctfidf.html) tokens
 6. [Represent topics](https://maartengr.github.io/BERTopic/getting_started/representation/representation.html) with one or [multiple](https://maartengr.github.io/BERTopic/getting_started/multiaspect/multiaspect.html) representations

-To find more about the underlying algorithm and assumptions [here](https://maartengr.github.io/BERTopic/algorithm/algorithm.html).

 ## Functionality
 BERTopic has many functions that quickly can become overwhelming.
 To alleviate this issue, you will find an overview